freddiehaddad/oxidized/README.md

 #### Wrapping & Scrolling

 - wrap_lines: When true, long lines are soft-wrapped visually into multiple rows.
 Line numbers appear on the first visual row of a logical line.

+#### Path completion

+- percent_path_root (alias: ppr): When enabled (default), file path completion for :e/:w treats a leading '%' as the current buffer's directory.
+Examples:
+  - :e %/src completes files under the current buffer's folder
+  - Toggle with :set ppr / :set noppr, query with :set ppr?

 - line_break: When wrapping, prefer breaking at whitespace boundaries (word wrapping).
 When false, wrap strictly by display columns.
 - side_scroll_off: In no-wrap mode, horizontally scroll the view to keep the